Lmh-java/Dr-Pow-Backend/README.md

 # DoC-To-PoW
 **A simple-to-use tool for converting images and documents to presentation slides.**
 > [!NOTE]
-> This is the front end repo of DoC-To-Pow.
-For back end repo, please go [here](https://github.com/Lmh-java/Dr-Pow-Backend).
+> This is the back end repo of DoC-To-Pow.
+For front end repo, please go [here](https://github.com/clay-arras/dr-pow-frontend).
 ## What is DoC-To-PoW
 DoC-To-PoW is an AI-powered opensource service designed to quickly generate presentation slides by pre-existing documents.
 (For details of document types supported, please see the following section).